howtouselinux

 – { src: app3.conf, dest: /etc/app3/ }

-Copy files between locations on the remote host
+Copy files between locations on the remote host with Ansible

-Ansible copy allows us to copy the files from one directory to another on the same remote machine.
+Ansible copy module allows us to copy the files from one directory to another on the same remote machine.
 But this is only for files, not for the directories. we can use the remote_src parameter to let Ansible know our intentions.

-– name: copy file between locations on the remote host
+- name: Copy file between locations on the remote host

 copy: